fabianjuelich/api_metrics_db/documentation.md

 - The Price to Cashflow ratio is not provided by Alpha Vantage.
 - To calculate it ourselves, we use the formula: Stock Price / (Operating Cash Flow / Shares Outstanding).
 - We obtain the Stock Price from the Time Series Intraday, the Operating Cash Flow from the Cash Flow statement, and the Shares Outstanding from the Balance Sheet provided by Alpha Vantage.

-## 4. Methodology

-We choose to develope a [Python](https://www.python.org/) script because the language is widely spread and pretty handy for such tasks, like working with data.
-[Jupyter notebooks](https://jupyter.org/) might be good for demonstration purposes but not eligible for production.
-The goal to reach is a function that takes a single or list of symbols and returns a json containing the [12 most important metrics mentioned before](#the-12-most-important-financial-ratios-regarding-to-finanzfluss), both, calculated and given by the API.

-For this case we designed the class Table, https://github.com/WanjaSchaible/important-metrics/blob/248e50634f16b7e6784af77d1e93d32926ce6427/src/table.py#L6 which is the one the user interacts with.
-Instantiating it, returns an object having the desired json attribute.
-If the user wishes to analyze the data using pandas, the method to_dataframe https://github.com/WanjaSchaible/important-metrics/blob/248e50634f16b7e6784af77d1e93d32926ce6427/src/table.py#L39 can be called to open the door for a lot of data science related options or converting it into e.g. a csv file easily.
-For enabling handling huge numbers of symbols belonging to an index like NASDAQ, we implemented the possibility to create the table object for such one.
-In the background the components will be scraped from yahoo finance like explained before.
-The Components class https://github.com/WanjaSchaible/important-metrics/blob/81c39baf92ea573b3580467d6478850336686205/src/components.py#L4 offers the method get_symbols https://github.com/WanjaSchaible/important-metrics/blob/81c39baf92ea573b3580467d6478850336686205/src/components.py#L10 for requesting the html file including the rendered js code which will be parsed and its relationl data temporarily stored in a sqlite database https://github.com/WanjaSchaible/important-metrics/blob/81c39baf92ea573b3580467d6478850336686205/src/components.py#L29 for accessing easily.

-The core of the program lives in the [indicator.py](src/indicator.py) file, which is seperated into the required data as well as its source section and its actual retrieving and calculation section of the stock key figures.
-For consistency and to accelerate the developement, we created enums like Function https://github.com/WanjaSchaible/important-metrics/blob/f7476cc9f23cc52fd65ac426f17ba458cc8b33ed/src/function.py#L3-L8

-In short, the following abstract shows how simple it is to interact with the code introduced before: https://github.com/WanjaSchaible/important-metrics/blob/f7476cc9f23cc52fd65ac426f17ba458cc8b33ed/main.py#L4-L9

 ## 5. Discussion